NASBE Honors Nebraska’s Buffett Early Childhood Institute with Friend of Education Award

 “We are grateful to NASBE for honoring the Buffett Early Childhood Institute at the University of Nebraska as the 2020 Friend of Education award winner,” said Samuel J. Meisels, founding executive director of the Buffett Institute.
 “We work each day to fulfill our vision to make Nebraska the best place in the nation to be a baby and are proud to collaborate with our many partners, including the Nebraska State Board of Education, to bring this vision to life for all of Nebraska’s children.”

 “Ensuring our earliest learners have what they need to thrive is essential to long-term educational success,” says NASBE President and CEO Robert Hull.
-“The work of the Buffet Early Learning Institute, under the leadership Samuel J. Meisels, has brought important focus to early education in Nebraska and nationally, and we are proud to name the Institute our 2020 Friend of Education.”
+“The work of the Buffett Early Childhood Institute, under the leadership Samuel J. Meisels, has brought important focus to early education in Nebraska and nationally, and we are proud to name the Institute our 2020 Friend of Education.”

 This year’s Friend of Education Award will be presented at NASBE’s Virtual Annual Conference on October 21, 2020.